-In 1999 Azerbaijan acceded to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
-Azerbaijan also passed a Law "On International Arbitration."
-Accession to the New York Convention has greatly increased the utility of overseas arbitrations, while the Law "On International Arbitration" provides for international commercial arbitrations with the place of arbitration in the Republic of Azerbaijan.
+- Actions regarding the recognition of a patent, trademark or other right, if such right is registered, or application for registration has been filed, in Azerbaijan - Actions against carriers arising out of contracts for the carriage of goods the utility of overseas arbitrations, while the Law "On International Arbitration" provides for international commercial arbitrations with the place of arbitration in the Republic of Azerbaijan.
 It is essentially useful in those instances where it is impractical or inadvisable to arbitrate abroad (for example, for reasons of cost, language or law) and so the prospect of arbitration in the Republic of Azerbaijan is a welcome alternative to the Azerbaijani courts.
 However, as no procedural mechanism has been established in Azerbaijan for the enforcement of a local arbitral award, arbitration proceedings inside Azerbaijan are fraught with difficulties.